makerdao/community/governance/votes/Executive vote - March 13, 2023.md

 ---
 title: Template - [Executive Vote] Emergency PSM Changes - March 13, 2023
-summary: Introduce a PSM Breaker, a new exception to GSM delay, which can instantly disable further borrowing from individual PSMs once an executive vote has passed.
+summary: Introduces a Debt Ceiling Breaker, a new exception to GSM delay, which can instantly disable further borrowing from individual ilks once an executive vote has passed.
 date: 2023-03-13T00:00:00.000Z
 address: "$spell_address"